shuaiqi361/YorkU_2D_Detection_Benchmarking/README.md

 # YorkU_2D_Detection_Benchmarking
 This is the Repository for benchmarking some of the representative one-stage 2D object detection frameworks.
 These chosen frameworks may not rank the top on COCO leaderboard now, but they were recognized as key innovations in their time.
+In this Repo, you will find the code to train and evaluate these models, you will also be able to download the checkpoints trained by us on benchmark datasets.

 ## Introduction